 The Swedish Migration Agency (Migrationsverket) is the public authority responsible for residence permits.

-The easiest and fastest way to apply for a residence permit is by using the online application at their website.
+The easiest and fastest way to apply for a residence permit is to use the online application at their website.

 What's important to know about my admissions application and status?

 There are certain criteria students must meet in order to receive a residence permit.
-One directly related to studies is that a student must be admitted to a course or a programme at a Swedish university.
+One directly related to studies is that a student must be admitted to a course or programme at a Swedish university.

 Your place is considered conditional until you've paid the first tuition fee instalment.
 Until you've paid, you aren't considered admitted and can't be granted a residence permit.